dmikenin/task_for_interview_junior_dev/README.md

 9. Admin.
 Only superuser can authorize in admin, other users can't.
 10. Make a swagger for all endpoints.

-Hard task: in order for a user to be able to authorize with an email and password, you need to override the basic User model.
+Hard sub-task: in order for a user to be able to authorize with an email and password, you need to override the basic User model.

 <br>